-Just to be patriotic for a moment, the so-called German Chocolate Cake is actually an American invention, according to many, many sources we’ve consulted.
+So-called German chocolate cake is actually an American invention, according to many, many sources we’ve consulted.
 (Not just Wikipedia.)
 Turns out the classic stack of dark chocolate cake with gooey caramel coconut pecan magnificence was named after Baker’s brand German Sweet Chocolate, which the original German chocolate cake recipe specified to use.
-The chocolate was in turn named after Sam German, the Baker’s employee who created the sweet chocolate back in 1852 or so.
+The chocolate was in turn named after Sam German, a Baker’s employee who created the sweet chocolate back in 1852 or so.
 Consider that your conversation starter for the next time you slice into this lovely little legacy.
 This recipe has been updated.
 Originally published October 1, 2015.–Renee Schettler Rossi

 German Chocolate Cake